Shortest Paths in a Weighted Simplicial Complex: Preliminaries

 \section{Preliminaries}

 In this section, the notations and definitions that will form the building blocks for our algorithm will be discussed.
 This section also covers all the newly introduced concepts in this paper.
-Furthermore, for didactic reasons, we also explain Dijkstra's algorithm for graphs at the end of this section.
-This will help the reader to relate our set-up with that of the graphs and see how our algorithm can be thought of as a higher-dimensional generalisation of Dijkstra's algorithm for graphs.